Animatect/Prism2_PluginFusion/README.md

 - This intergration has been tested with Fusion Studio versions 18 and 19.
 - This integration does not work with Resolve Fusion, thought it is planned for the future.
+- Sometimes the Startup Popup appears twice.
+Sarting twice has no adverse affects.
 - As of Prism version 2.0.12, the automatic Media Conversion is not able to function.
 This should be working with the next Prism update.
 - To aid is use, tooltips are provided throughout.